-SMILE stands for Schools Museums Internet Learning Education and is held in Stockholm, Lisbon, and Istanbul.
+SMILE stands for Schools Museums Internet Learning Education.

-SMILE provides educational institutions with a resource that enables them to investigate Europe and what it means to be a European through visits to museums.
+SMILE provides schools with a resource that enables them to investigate Europe and what it means to be a European through visits to museums and heritage sites.
 More specifically it is concerned with enabling learners to explore a number of aspects of their identities and to compare the various identities expressed by other Europeans.
-The method has become a flexible way of addressing issues about identity through museums and cultural heritage.
+The method was established in 1999 and has become a flexible way of using museums and cultural heritage in education.
 Museums and the built environment are used as a source for looking at identity and citizenship issues.

 - Who ‘wrote’ the museum?

 - Who did they ‘write’ it for?

 - Who ‘reads’ it now?

 A proportion of the course is dedicated to exploring practical eLearning solutions for use in the classroom.
 The course also makes use of mobile eLearning methods to take learning outside the classroom.